Terradue/dcs-insar-roipac/README.md

 Log on your Developer Cloud Sandbox host.

 Install ROI_PAC using the 'yum' command.
-ROI-PAC is a software package available through Terradue's Cloud Platform software repository.
+ROI-PAC is a software package available through the Terradue Cloud Platform software repository.

 > ROI_PAC is a copyrighted software that requires a license.
 Licenses are available at no charge for non-commercial use from the [Open Channel Foundation](http://www.openchannelfoundation.org/projects/ROI_PAC).
 Read the [license terms](http://www.openchannelfoundation.org/project/print_license.php?group_id=282&license_id=61).